 Position control – The optimum location for a feedback device is at the location where the controlled motion is required.
 When using a motor mounted feedback device, it is important to determine the amount of error that will be acceptable for your application.
 Your feedback resolution will determine how precisely you can control the rotation of your motor shaft.

-After that you need to take into account the accuracies of the components that your motor is driving.
-If you are now adding a gearhead with .08 deg. of backlash to your motor with the 5,000 pule/rev. encoder, then your resultant level of shaft control at the output of your gearhead is .14 deg. + .08 deg. = .22 deg.
+After that, you need to take into account the accuracies of the components that your motor is driving.
+If you are now adding a gearhead with .08 deg. of backlash to your motor with the 5,000 pulses/rev. encoder, then your resultant level of shaft control at the output of your gearhead is .14 deg. + .08 deg. = .22 deg.

 As with speed control, you need to look at the update rate (position loop) of your control device.

-- High speed operation - If you have a high speed application and you choose too much resolution relative to your controller input frequency, you will cause your controller to fault.
+High-speed operation - If you have a high-speed application and you choose too much resolution relative to your controller input frequency, you will cause your controller to a fault.